ombulabs/blog/_posts/2019-02-27-stripe-connect-part-1.md

 ### Create your own Stripe account
 If you don't have a Stripe account yet you can create one [here](https://dashboard.stripe.com/register?redirect=%2Fconnect%2Foverview).
-For now you'll only need it to access to your [settings](https://dashboard.stripe.com/account/applications/settings) and [credentials](https://dashboard.stripe.com/account/apikeys).
+For now you'll only need it to access your [settings](https://dashboard.stripe.com/account/applications/settings) and [credentials](https://dashboard.stripe.com/account/apikeys).

 ### Add a "Connect with Stripe" button
 Users should have a [link](https://stripe.com/docs/connect/express-accounts#integrating-oauth) to create their Stripe account.